Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/remove-move/local-evaluation/create-a-local-evaluation-flag.md

 ---
-title: Getting Started with Local Evaluation
+title: Create a Local Evaluation Flag
 description: Create a local evaluation mode flag or migrate an existing remote evaluation flag to local.
 ---